-“Ask the Experts” is a series on Baton Rouge Moms where local experts share their thoughts, opinions and answer questions relating to health, wellness, parenting and living in Baton Rouge.
+“Ask the Experts” is a series on Baton Rouge Family Fun where local experts share their thoughts, opinions and answer questions relating to health, wellness, parenting and living in Baton Rouge.
 This week on Ask the Experts, Smith Shanklin Sosa, fellow Baton Rouge parents, are sharing a few Summer Travel Safety Tips.

 Summer and road trips go together like peas and carrots.
 Traveling during these high traffic times can be dangerous and it is important to be extra cautious when sharing the road with large trucks and buses.
 Even though truck drivers are well aware of the dangers their vehicles present to other passenger vehicles, I can guarantee that this mama is not going to trust my family’s safety to another driver.
 As a personal injury attorney, I have seen beautiful vacations turn tragic on highways and interstates.
 Follow my top 3 Summer Travel Safety Tips and put your family and yourself in a better position to avoid tragic accidents.